What costs qualify as R&D?

 - Qualifying indirect activities.

-Direct R&D activities are things like:
+Activities which directly contribute to R&D are things like:

 - Adapting software, materials or equipment to support the R&D;

 - Planning activities that are associated with scientific or technological aspects of the projects;